Are Company, Team, or Group Author Names Bad for SEO?

 Think about it this way.
 Let's say you're looking for content about an investment portfolio you're considering putting money into.
 You want a breakdown of how it works and what the pros and cons of that portfolio may be.
 Which is more trustworthy to you: content written by the Investments Team at a bank like the Fidelity Viewpoints post here?
 A piece of content written by two specific investment managers, like this post from Vanguard?

-How to Start Investing Article by Fidelity
+How To Start Investing Article By Fidelity

 It's kind of a bad example because both Vanguard and Fidelity are top-tier financial institutions, and you can assume that their content is accurate and trustworthy.
 But if you imagine you don't know who either brand is, you have a bit of a different scenario on your hands.